pwin/owlready2/doc/index.rst

 to usual Java-based API).

 Owlready version 2 includes an optimized triplestore / quadstore, based on SQLite3.
 This quadstore is optimized both for performance and memory consumption.
-Controray to version 1, Owlready2 can deal with big ontologies.
+Contrary to version 1, Owlready2 can deal with big ontologies.
+Owlready2 can also access to UMLS and medical terminology (using the integrated PyMedTermino2 submodule).

 Owlready2 has been created at the LIMICS reseach lab, University Paris 13, Sorbonne Paris Cité, INSERM UMRS 1142, Paris 6 University, by